dubcanada/TideSDKLite/doc/source/guides/using_python/README.md

 * Linux (all distributions): Python 2.7

 ## Including Python in your application
-There are a few ways to include Python scripts on your Titanium pages.
+There are a few ways to include Python scripts on your Tide pages.
 As demonstrated above, you can include a script tag with type="text/python."
 If you have a Python source file that you want to include you can also do this:

   <script type="text/python" src="myfile.py"/>